-When we got off the bus, we made a quick stop in the day lodge, grabbed a trail map, my husband encouraged/bribed both boys to use the facilities while I snuck off and purchased a few chocolate bars as trail treats (bribes) and off we walked, very slowly, up the Rock Ilse Road.
-The only expectation we had was making sure we got back for the last bus shuttle down the mountain.
+When we got off the bus, we made a quick stop in the day lodge to grab a trail map.
+My husband encouraged (well, bribed) both boys to use the facilities while I snuck off and purchased a few chocolate bars as trail treats (bribes).
+Off we walked, very slowly, up the Rock Ilse Road.
+The only expectation we had was making sure we got back for the last shuttle bus down the mountain.

-In 2008, my boys were also part of the Sunshine Tiny Tigger Ski program, ( highly recommend it) and they were absolutely amazed, as was I, to see what the ski slopes looked like in the summer.
+In 2008, my boys were also part of the Sunshine Tiny Tigger Ski program ( highly recommend it).
+They were absolutely amazed, as was I, to see what the ski slopes looked like in the summer.

 My husband’s first visit in 10 years.
 I still have the same Tilley Hat, but no knee brace.